KockaAdmiralac/KockaLogger/CONTRIBUTING.md

 - Russian (`ru`)
 - Ukrainian (`uk`)

 After translation updates, the patch version of KockaLogger needs to be increased by 1.
+If you're confused by what some things in the messages mean, read `qqq.json` for full documentation about message and parameter meanings.